JosephGacula/360-Project-3/README.md

 cd UWB-Lost-and-Found-Portal

 Note: Depending on if you downloaded the release multiple times, you may need to enter in "cd " and then the exact folder name.
-Ex: UWB-Lost-and-Found-Portal(1)
+Ex: cd UWB-Lost-and-Found-Portal(1)

+cd lost-and-found-sea 3

 chmod +x RunOnMac.sh